MicrosoftDocs/Contribute/Contribute/markdown-reference.md

 - Left (opening) single quotation mark (rarely used): `&#8216;`

 > [!TIP]
-> To avoid "smart" characters in your Markdown files, rely on the Docs Authoring Pack's smart quote replacement feature.
+> To avoid "smart" characters in your Markdown files, rely on the Learn Authoring Pack's smart quote replacement feature.
 For more information, see [smart quote replacement](docs-authoring/smart-quote-replacement.md).

 ## Blockquotes